Eruna-Me/DunnoAlternative/design.md

 Both battles and the world will be 2d and grid based.
 Troops in battles will use static (unanimated) 2d sprites.
 Instead of animations particle effects, and sprite movements will be used to make the battlefield look somewhat alive.

-A decision will not be made whether the resolution will be static, and the whole world/battle will be visible at times.
+There will be scrolling, zooming, resolution options.

-Or to add scrolling, zooming, resolution options.
+It will be possible to save in the world mode.
+And the game will autosave (unless disabled) at the start and end of every player turn.

 ## Game loop: